Christmas Tree Farm: Critical reception

 Music critics believed that "Christmas Tree Farm" succeeded in the context of using the holiday season to reflect Swift's childhood memories, and lauded the youthful and nostalgic feel of the song.
 Pastes Jane Song dubbed it "twinkly, fresh and happy", Esquires Bria McNeal described it as "dazzling", and Mylrea thought that it captured "everything that's great about a Christmas song"–an upbeat tune, a cozy feeling, and a soothing nature.
 Several music journalists praised "Christmas Tree Farm" as catchy and dubbed it an "earworm".

 The production of "Christmas Tree Farm" was also a subject of praise by critics, who believed that its heavy orchestration resulted in "maximum holiday glee" and praised its "irrepressible" hook.
 American Songwriters Alex Hopper thought that best part of the song was the bridge and considered the track one of the five most underrated Christmas songs.
 "Christmas Tree Farm" appeared in rankings of Swift's discography by Song (72 out of 158), Mylrea (84 out of 161), Vultures Nate Jones (185 out of 245), and Rolling Stones Rob Sheffield (214 out of 286).

-Several publications listed "Christmas Tree Farm" in their lists of the best Christmas songs.
+Several publications included "Christmas Tree Farm" on lists of the best Christmas songs.
+British GQ and NME listed it among the best new Christmas songs of 2019.
 The A.V.
-Club included it on its list of the 18 best Christmas songs of the 2010s decade in 2020, and Billboard ranked it as the eighth best Christmas song of the 21st century in 2024.
-In 2019, British GQ and NME considered it one of the best newly released Christmas songs.
-Stylist named "Christmas Tree Farm" the fifth best Christmas song of all time, while PinkNews picked it as the 12th best.
+Club included it on its list of the 18 best Christmas songs of the 2010s decade in 2020, and Billboard ranked it as the ninth-best Christmas song of the 21st century in 2025.
+Stylist named "Christmas Tree Farm" the fifth-best Christmas song of all time, while PinkNews picked it as the 12th-best.
 The track also appeared in all-time rankings by Time Out (16 out of 50), Cosmopolitan (45 out of 80), Glamour (53 out of 55), and Parade (76 out of 200).
 It was included in unranked lists by Entertainment Weekly and Esquire.